 These cheaply made pans often feature a plastic handle, and are typically not oven-safe.
 All this to say, a high-quality and well-made pan with several layers of non-stick coating will outlast a cheaper one any day of the week.

 Since the coating makes non stick pans more delicate than a cast iron or carbon steel skillet, high heat can over time degrade the lifespan and quality of your pan.
 Most manufacturers recommend using non stick cookware over low-medium heat, and not blasting it repeatedly over high heat as this can compromise the lifespan of the non stick coating.

 This is yet another reason to opt for a high-quality non stick pan—those constructed from durable materials like stainless steel come with excellent heat retention, so you don’t actually need to use high heat.
 A lower-quality pan will need higher heat to get the desired effect, which will cause the coating to degrade faster.

 Throwing away and replacing a pan is never the easiest decision to make.
 A good rule of thumb to follow is that a warped, chipped, deeply scratched, or pan with flaky coating should be replaced.
 These conditions not only affect the cooking experience with these pans, but could be hazardous.
 Take a look at our guide for an in-depth look at when to know it’s time to replace your non stick pan.

-Non stick pans won’t last forever, but a well-made one like Made In’s will outlast cheaply-made competitors time and time again.
-If your pan has lost its signature non stick properties, then consider a replacement made with professional-grade coating coating over an Award-Winning Stainless Clad body for the flakiest fish and the most delicate egg dishes.
+Non stick pans won’t last forever, but a one like our will outlast cheaply-made competitors time and time again.
+If your pan has lost its signature non stick properties, then consider a replacement made with professional-grade non stick coating over an Award-Winning Stainless Clad body that can handle the flakiest fish and the most delicate egg dishes without sticking.